 There is a global need for electronics that are safe, reliable, and trustworthy, especially for harsh environments under wide range of temperature, humidity, and radiation conditions.
 The design, manufacturing, testing, and use of these microchips is challenged by a number of factors, including disruptions of the manufacturing chain as well as an urgent need for a rapid increase in the skilled electronics workforce, as well as parts evaluation engineers.
 The proposed partnership between UCF CECS and the NASA Electronics Parts and Packaging (NEPP) program will address this need, and UCF will be the first partner university for Space and defense electronics applications, meeting the needs of our graduates and of our industrial partners.

-The NEPP is encouraging the development of a NASA Parts Engineering Program alongside university partners through NASA center-wide collaborations between NASA Jet Propulsion Laboratory (JPL), Goddard Space Flight Center (GSFC), Marshall Space Flight Center (MSFC), Langley Research Center (LaRC), and Kennedy Space Center (KSC).
-The program will address the knowledge gap in the current electronic parts engineering workforce and will lead to increases in the number of trained professionals in the workforce, including the cultivation of the next generation of Parts Engineers.
+The NEPP is promoting the development of a NASA Parts Engineering Program alongside university partners through NASA center-wide collaborations between NASA Jet Propulsion Laboratory (JPL), Goddard Space Flight Center (GSFC), Marshall Space Flight Center (MSFC), Langley Research Center (LaRC), and Kennedy Space Center (KSC).
+The program aims to address the knowledge gap in the current electronic parts engineering workforce and will lead to increases in the number of trained professionals in the workforce, including the cultivation of the next generation of Parts Engineers.

 Please note: Electronic Parts Engineering Graduate Certificate may be completed fully online, although not all elective options or program prerequisites may be offered online.
 Newly admitted students choosing to complete this program exclusively via UCF online classes may enroll with a reduction in campus-based fees.